-5.1.4.4 Projected Water Budget
+5.1.4.3.
+Projected Water Budget

-The projected water budget provides an estimate of supplies and demands as defined under the projected conditions baseline listed above, including land use operations and their impact to the aquifer system.
+The projected water budget provides an estimate of supplies and demands as defined under the projected conditions baseline listed above, including land use operations and their impact on the aquifer system.
 The projected conditions baseline is a version of C2VSimTM and was used to evaluate the water budget using projected operations in conjunction with the 50-year hydrologic period, 1969 to 2018.
+This hydrologic period has an average precipitation similar to the long-term average over the Subbasin.
+Within this 50-year period, there is variability in hydrologic conditions which allows the model to simulate different stresses.
 Development of the projected water demand is based on the population growth trends reported in the 2015 UWMPs and the land use, evapotranspiration, and crop coefficient information from the Modesto ID and Oakdale ID 2015 AWMPs.
 Projected Tuolumne River inflows to the groundwater Subbasin and surface water supplies are determined through a combination of historical trends and the Tuolumne River System (TRS) operations model.
-Additional information about model development and inputs are detailed in the C2VSimTM Model Development Technical Memo in Appendix X.
+Additional information about model development and inputs are detailed in the C2VSimTM Model Development Technical Memo in Appendix C.